 For example, if you are eligible for Social Security retirement benefits but have opted to wait until you reach full retirement age, a hacker with your SSN could apply for those benefits in your name.
 Because Social Security benefits are usually deposited directly into a bank account, you might not even discover this until you try to apply for benefits years down the road.

-Pro tip: It’s a good idea to check on your Social Security account once or twice a year to make sure everything looks like it should.
+Pro tip: It’s a good idea to check your Social Security account once or twice a year to make sure everything looks as it should.
 If you believe that a scammer is using your SSN to collect your Social Security benefits, call the Social Security Fraud Hotline at 800-269-0271.

 They can use your SSN to get a loan in your name.

-Steven J.J.
-Weisman, author of “Identity Theft Alert: 10 Rules You Must Follow to Protect Yourself from America’s #1 Crime,” said that one of the worst things an identity thief can do with your Social Security number is to obtain a loan in your name.
+One of the worst things an identity thief can do with your Social Security number is to obtain a loan in your name.
 To do this, the hacker would first need to use your SSN to access your credit reports.
-Then, using the data, he could get a loan in your name — and never pay it back.
+Then, using the data, an identity thief could get a loan in your name — and never pay it back.

 If this type of fraud happens to you, you need to contact the lender involved, the police and the FTC.
 The issue can be difficult and time-consuming to fix.

-Pro tip: Weisman said it’s easier to safeguard your SSN than it is to repair ruined credit after someone has stolen it.
+Pro tip: It’s easier to safeguard your SSN than it is to repair ruined credit after someone has stolen it.